-- 2. Development policies and plans must be people-centred.
-Only development that embraces the principles of social justice and gender equality can be said to centrally address women's needs and redress fundamental economic and sociocultural divides.
-Market-based development solutions often fail to address more deeprooted and persistent subordination that the poorest and most marginalised women face.
-In short, place priority on addressing gender inequality first in order to reduce poverty, rather than prioritise addressing poverty first and then hope that there will be a trickle-down benefit which will address gender inequality somewhat. - 3.
-Ensure a conscious adoption of the rights-based approach in development policies and plans.
-A human rights framework needs to be applied in the issues analyses, strategies and solutions when addressing access to ICTs.
-Women's human rights instruments and crucial communications rights such as freedom of expression, the right to information, and the right to communicate, need to be promoted and protected.
-Emerging concerns such as the 'information security' on the Internet should not in any way infringe on people's privacy and right to communicate freely using ICTs.
-Policies that seek to redress the growing use of the Internet for trafficking, violent adult pornography, and paedophilia rings, must not under any circumstances be used for centralist control of all other content development and communication exchange over the Internet. - 4.
-Ensure and safeguard the diversity of media and the plurality of media ownership.
+2. Development policies and plans must be people-centred.
+Only development that embraces the principles of social justice and gender equality can be said to centrally address women's needs and redress fundamental economic and socio-cultural divides.
+Market-based development solutions often fail to address more deep-rooted and persistent subordination that the poorest and most marginalised women face.
+In short, place priority in addressing gender inequality first in order to reduce poverty rather than prioritise addressing poverty first and then hope that there will be a trickle-down benefit which will address gender inequality somewhat.92

+3. Ensure a conscious adoption of the rights-based approach in development policies and plans.
+A human rights framework needs to be applied in the issues analyses, strategies and solutions in addressing access to ICTs.
+Women's human rights instruments, and crucial communications

+92 Louise Chamberlain (2002) in her paper on "Considerations for Gender Advocacy vis-à-vis ICT Policy Strategy" says that, "A recent infoDev study found that projects with greater focus on poverty reduction were more likely to address gender".
+But she also added that "The World Bank study, that found projects with gender components to be more effective overall, also recognises that such projects may also reflect better identification of the target population, design and implementation".

+rights such as freedom of expression, the right to information, and the right to communicate need to be promoted and protected.
+Emerging concerns such as "information security" on the Internet should not in any way infringe on people's privacy and right to communicate freely using ICTs.
+Policies that seek to redress the growing use of the Internet for trafficking, violent adult pornography, and pedophilia rings, must not under any circumstances be used for centralist control of all other content development and communication exchange over the Internet.

+4. Ensure and safeguard the diversity of media and the plurality of media ownership.
 Traditional and indigenous forms of media and communications more accurately reflect the information and communications needs and preferences of the diversity of cultural, linguistic, ethics and value systems in East Asian societies.
-Respect for this diversity needs to be reflected in the diversity of solutions and strategies, since a focus on one solution, i.e. the digital solution, is antithetical to human opportunities and to the notion of democracy overall.
-E-solutions must always be complemented with equally effective non-e-solutions.
-Portrayal of issues must allow for different perspectives. - 5.
-Support local solutions that are affordable for all.
-The current framework of infrastructure development of ICTs is heavily reliant on 'creating stimulating regulatory environments and fiscal incentives' to encourage investments from multinational IT, media and entertainment corporations from the North in countries of the South.
-National ICT policies must encourage local, low-cost and open source solutions and South-South exchanges that prevent the growth of monopolies in the ICT sector.
+Respect for this diversity needs to be reflected in the diversity of solutions and strategies, since the focus on one solution, i.e. the digital solution is antithetical to human opportunities and to the notion of democracy overall.
+E-solutions must always be complemented with equally effective non-e solutions.
+Portrayal of issues must allow for different perspectives.

+5. Support local solutions that are affordable for all.
+The current framework of infrastructure development of ICTs is heavily reliant on "creating stimulating regulatory environments and fiscal incentives" to encourage investments from multinational IT, media, and entertainment corporations from the North in countries of the South.
+National ICT policies must encourage local, low-cost and open source solutions, and South-South exchanges that prevent the growth of monopolies in the ICT sector.
 There is also an urgent need to encourage local content producers, through public funding support to ensure the promotion and protection of local languages and cultural diversity.